The origin of the coherent radio flash potentially associated with GRB 201006A

 \cite{rowlinson23} considered the possibility of a black hole remnant for GRB 201006A in which the FRB would be produced by synchro-Compton emission by the high-energy electrons accelerated due to the interaction between the magentized disk wind and the ambient medium~\citep{Usov&Katz_00}.
 They assumed that such an FRB emission (with a luminosity of $\sim10^{42}\,{\rm erg\,s^{-1}}$) should be associated with an X-ray flare with a luminosity of $\sim10^{47}\,{\rm erg\,s^{-1}}$ (for a redshift of $z=0.58$) from the highly elliptical parcel accreting onto the black hole, also presumably responsible for the FRB emission. \cite{rowlinson23} rejected the possibility of a black hole engine due to the lack of such an X-ray flare.

 However, in the scenario proposed by us \citep[\`{a} la][]{sridhar21}, the accretion rate onto the black hole required to produce an FRB with luminosity of $10^{42}\,{\rm erg\,s^{-1}}$ is $\dot{M}_\bullet\sim10^5\,\dot{M}_{\rm Edd}$ (see Fig.~2 of \citealt{Sridhar&Metzger_22}), where $\dot{M}_{\rm Edd}\equiv 0.1L_{\rm Edd}/c^2$ is the Eddington accretion rate corresponding to an accretion luminosity of $L_{\rm Edd}\sim10^{39}\,{\rm erg\,s^{-1}(M_\bullet/10\,M_\odot)}$, assuming a black hole of mass $M_\bullet=10\,M_\odot$.
-For $\dot{M}_\bullet/\dot{M}_{\rm Edd}\gg1$, the bolometric luminosity of the disk blackbody emission is $L_{\rm bol}=L_{\rm Edd}\left[1+(\dot{M}_\bullet/\dot{M}_{\rm Edd})\right]$ \citep{Begelman+06}.
+For $\dot{M}_\bullet/\dot{M}_{\rm Edd}\gg1$, the bolometric luminosity of the disk blackbody emission is $L_{\rm bol}=L_{\rm Edd}\left[1+\ln(\dot{M}_\bullet/\dot{M}_{\rm Edd})\right]$ \citep{Begelman+06}.
 Motivated by radiation magnetohydrodynamical simulations of super-Eddington accretion \citep{Sadowski&Narayan15}, we adopt an X-ray beaming fraction from a super-Eddington accreting funnel to be $f_{\rm b,X}\approx 10^{-3}(\dot{m}/10^{3})^{-1}$, and estimate the expected isotropic-equivalent X-ray luminosity to be,

 This X-ray luminosity is consistent with the limit on X-ray flux set by \textit{Swift} (for $z=0.58$) at the time of the FRB emission.
 Furthermore, these hypotheses for the origin of the potentially associated coherent radio emission also alleviate the concern of how coherent radio emission is generated and propagates through the optically thick merger ejecta, as the emission is produced at large radii with significantly lower optical depth~\citep{margalit18_frbengines, margalit2019_frbbns, Bhardwaj2023}.
 We refer readers to \cite{sridhar21} for a detailed discussion on the expected FRB energetics, duration, and the contribution of the upstream medium to the opacity and the FRB dispersion measures, for the parameters considered in the discussion above.